 Why This Matters

-The New Testament isn't just a collection of ancient texts—it's the foundation of Christian theology, ethics, and community that you'll be tested on throughout this course.
+The New Testament is the foundation of Christian theology, ethics, and community.
 Understanding these books means grasping how early Christians understood Jesus' identity, how the church formed its core doctrines, and how believers were expected to live out their faith.
-You're being tested on genre recognition, theological development, authorship traditions, and the relationship between Jewish and Gentile Christianity.
+You'll be tested on genre recognition, theological development, authorship traditions, and the relationship between Jewish and Gentile Christianity.

 Don't approach these books as isolated units to memorize.
 Each one represents a specific literary genre (Gospel, history, epistle, apocalyptic), addresses particular theological questions (Who is Jesus?
 How are we saved?
 How should the church function?), and speaks to a distinct audience and context.
-Know what concept each book illustrates—that's what separates a strong exam response from simple recall.
+Knowing what concept each book illustrates is what separates a strong exam response from simple recall.

 The Four Gospels: Portraits of Jesus